Labor Lawyers in Texas

 Employers sometimes feel they have better odds terminating or otherwise retaliating against employees who work together but do not involve a union.
 A common thought is if a few employees have started working together it will only be a matter of time before other employees join or somebody contacts a union.
 So the employer will try to stop your efforts right from the start.
 This is not legal.

+What does a labor attorney do?
 Remedies when employers violate these rights in Texas

 If your employer interferes with these rights you are entitled to certain remedies under the law.
 You can obtain court orders and administrative orders that order your employer to respect your rights.
 If your employer takes severe action that affects your pay or benefits, especially in the case of termination, you have the right to request reinstatement to your job or compensation for lost pay and benefits.

 Labor law violations often require filing complaints with your union and/or the National Labor Relations Board.
 Depending upon the specific problems you face there may be other agencies that require filing complaints.
 You may also have claims to take to court.
 Sorting out the right processes for your claims can be complicated.